-The Lewis & Clark Natural Resources District (LCNRD), located in the northeast corner of the state, is comprised in the northern portion of the district, by non-irrigated land due to limitations of aquifer systems and topography to support row cropping.
+The Lewis & Clark Natural Resources District (LCNRD), located in the northeast corner of the state.
+The northern portion of the district is primarily non-irrigated land due to limitations of aquifer systems and /or topography to support row cropping.
 The southern portion of the district is largely irrigated due to more plentiful groundwater resources and flatter topography.
 Combinations of confined and unconfined glaciated aquifers result in mostly low production wells with slow recharge in the northern portion of the district.
 Highly diverse and unpredictably dispersed sand and gravel aquifers make up the majority of the groundwater resources in the southern portion of the district.
-Water is also withdrawn from the Niobrara and Dakota bedrock aquifers and the Missouri River alluvium for the primary purposes of irrigation, domestic, and/or stock use.
+Groundwater is also withdrawn from the Niobrara and Dakota bedrock aquifers and the Missouri River alluvium for the primary purposes of irrigation, domestic, and/or stock use.

-The district has observed a sizeable surge in new irrigation wells and acres irrigated from 2012 to 2016 and again in 2020.
-As of December 29, 2020, there was a total of 1,714 registered irrigation wells in the district, a 48% increase over the last 9 years.
+The district has observed a sizeable surge in new irrigation wells and acres irrigated from 2012 to 2016 and again in 2020-2021.
+As of December 29, 2021, there was a total of 1,770 registered irrigation wells in the district, a 51% increase over the last 10 years.